MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 Teams conversations are persistent and retained forever by default.
 With the introduction of Retention Policies, admins can configure retention policies (both preservation and deletion) in the Security & Compliance center for Teams chat and channel messages.
 This helps organizations either retain data for compliance (namely, preservation policy) for a specific period or get rid of data (namely, deletion policy) if it is considered a liability after a specific period.

-    -	Teams Retention Policies works through the Retention Policies UX and cmdlets available in the Office 365 Security and compliance center under Data Governance\Retention.
+Teams Retention Policies works through the Retention Policies UX and cmdlets available in the Office 365 Security and compliance center under Data Governance\Retention.

-    -	Teams Retention Policies will support:
+Teams Retention Policies will support:

-        - Preservation i.e. keep Teams data till duration X and then do nothing
+    -   Preservation: Keep Teams data for a specified duration and then do nothing
-        -   Preservation and then Delete i.e. keep Teams data till duration X and then delete
+    -   Preservation and then delete: Keep Teams data for a specified duration and then delete
-        -	Deletion i.e. Delete Teams data after duration X
+    -	Deletion: Delete Teams data after a specified duration

     -	Advanced Retention policies are not yet supported for Teams
     -	Duration of fewer than 30 days is not yet supported for Teams
     -	Admins can set up separate retention policies for Teams Private Chats (1:1 or 1:Many chats) and Teams channel messages.
 In many case, organizations consider private chat data as more of a liability than channel messages, which are usually more project-related conversations.